 Work is just a subset of “life” but worth special mention.
 We spend the majority of our time working (by work I have in mind primarily our professional lives, but the same points apply to work more broadly).
 So we must be good at thinking Christianly about our craft.
 This leads to our wellbeing and flourishing.
 (I discuss this more here.)

 By thinking Christianly about our work we also find ways to bring grace, peace, and wellbeing to many others.
 This is the primary way we are involved in the writing of the Fourth Chapter—being part of the Story of how God is redeeming all things.
 This certainly includes sharing The Story with others.
 However, it also means finding ways to work for the betterment of others and the common good no matter what others believe.
 This is the story of Jeremiah 29:4-8.
 God’s people were slaves, and their masters (the Babylonians) rejected everything the Israelites believed and represented.
 Nevertheless, God told His people they were to work hard (building houses and planting vineyards), and as they worked to find ways to bring “shalom” (flourishing and wellbeing) to the Babylonians.
 They were to find ways to promote the common good.
 They were to work, so others around them might flourish as a result of their work.
 (Here I discuss how making good, wise, just and ethical decisions in the workplace is one way to do this.)

 I hope these definitions are helpful.
 If not, please contact me with further questions, critiques of what I have written, or other thoughts.
 I would love to interact with you more on any of what I have written here.
-I plan to continue blogging weekly on critical topics to bring greater clarity and nuance to these issues, as well as to draw out additional implications that we do not often consider.
-Please subscribe here to receive my blog.
+I plan to continue writing articles weekly on critical topics to bring greater clarity and nuance to these issues, as well as to draw out additional implications that we do not often consider.
+Please subscribe here to receive my articles.

 Thanks for your interest in thinking Christianly about life and work.
 Grace and peace to you!